smourier/SQLNado/README.md

 * SQLite Full Text Search engine (FTS3/4) support, including the possibility to add custom FTS3 tokenizers using .NET code
 * Automatic support for Windows 'winsqlite3.dll' to avoid shipping any binary file.

-## Requirements
-The only requirement is netstandard 2.0 or .NET Framework 4.6, so it works fine with .NET Core to .NET 7+ too.
-It's 100% dependency free!
-Well, of course it requires an SQLite native dlls corresponding to the bitness (x86 vs x64) of the executing app.

 ## Cross-Platform
 The whole of SQLNado is now cross-platform enabled.
 It currently supports Linux and Windows, but more will follow (Android, MacOS, etc.).
 Obviously, you need a platform with C# support.

+## Requirements
+On Windows, the only requirement is netstandard 2.0 or .NET Framework 4.6, so it works fine with .NET Core to .NET 7+ too.
+It's 100% dependency free!
+Well, of course it requires an SQLite native dlls corresponding to the bitness (x86 vs x64) of the executing app.

+On Linux, the only requirement, beside .NET Core, is to have libsqlite3.so (or similar) available to the project you're working on.

 ## Installation on Windows
 If you're running on a recent Windows 10 or Windows Server 2016+, there is a good chance that there's already a winsqlite3.dll present in \Windows\System32.
 If this is the case, you won't need to install any native dll, whatever the bitness (x86 vs x64) of your app is!